Senior Administrative Team

 HEAD OF SCHOOL

-An advocate of good government, Mr. Reinke spent over a decade on the California board of Common Cause, one of the nation's most effective good government advocacy groups.
-He also served as vice-president of the city of Oakland's municipal ethics commission, the committee which sets city council salaries.
-On the commission, he helped curate one of the nation's first limited public financing systems.
+Mr. Reinke spent over a decade on the California board of Common Cause, a citizen organization that ensures transparency in government.
+He continues to be an active volunteer for Common Cause.
+Mr. Reinke also served as vice-president of the city of Oakland's municipal ethics commission, the committee which sets city council salaries.
+On the commission, he helped curate one of the first limited public financing programs in the nation.

 In his spare time, Mr. Reinke loves fostering animals, spending time with his godchildren, and hiking and kayaking.
-He also collects antiques, particularly those related to American political history, which he thoroughly enjoys sharing with the St. James' student history club.
+He also collects antiques, particularly those related to American political history, which he thoroughly enjoys sharing with the St. James' History club.

 Elizabeth Desmarais joined the administrative team at St. James’ Episcopal School in July 2016.
 A native of Rhode Island, Elizabeth holds a Bachelor of Science in elementary education from Rhode Island College and a master’s in administration from Pepperdine University.